nikaiw/hextraview/README.md

 - May 2021: 5 minutes spent to push the lib basis example into a view
 - Novembre 2021: Nothing has changed let's put it in a corner of github

-# Todo
+# Todo / Requests

 - Ability to save/hide settings
+- Background color discrimination for requests parts (body, header, etc)
-- Color changes ?
+- Color discrimination by character type (printable, null-bytes, unprintable)
 - ?
+-
 PR are more than welcome ;)